Ragdoll vs. Siberian: Which Cat Breed is Right for You?

 FAQs

-Yes, Siberians produce lower levels of the Fel-1 protein, making them a better choice for allergy sufferers compared to Ragdolls.
+Yes, Siberians make less of the Fel-1 protein, which makes them a better choice for people with allergies than Ragdolls.

-2. Do Ragdolls or Siberians require more grooming?
+2. Do Ragdolls or Siberians need more grooming?